aleksimo/techwriter/docs/examples/dw.md

     ![](/img/samples/amm-config-input-v3.3.png)

-The Adverse Media Monitoring skill supports news retrieval from the following news providers:

-- Google API
-- Dow Jones Factiva Headlines
-- LexisNexis L&P News v1
-- World-Check One

-The AMM skill can return results from up to four providers at a time.
+The solution can return results from up to four providers at a time.
 When selecting several providers, each will appear in a separate, collapsible section.
 Review each section carefully to ensure all required parameters are configured correctly.
 Available parameters may vary by provider.

 ![](/img/samples/search-providers.png)